swiftlang/swift/docs/DynamicCasting.md

 For non-reference types -- including struct, enum, and tuple types -- the casting logic will first look for an `_ObjectiveCBridgeable` conformance that it can use to convert the source into a tailored reference type.
 (See "The _ObjectiveCBridgeable Protocol" below for more details.)

-If bridging fails, the value will be copied into an opaque heap-allocated `_SwiftValue` container that is compatible with Objective-C memory management.
-The sole purpose of the `_SwiftValue` container is to allow arbitrary Swift types to be cast to and from `AnyObject` so they may be shared with Objective-C functions that need to call Swift code.
-The Objective-C code cannot use the contents of the `_SwiftValue` container; it can only store the reference and pass it back into Swift functions.
+If bridging fails, the value will be copied into an opaque heap-allocated container that is compatible with Objective-C memory management.
+The sole purpose of this container is to allow arbitrary Swift types to be cast to and from `AnyObject` so they may be shared with Objective-C functions that need to call Swift code.
+The Objective-C code cannot use the contents of this container; it can only store the reference and pass it back into Swift functions.

-For platforms that do not support an Objective-C runtime, there is an alternate implementation of `_SwiftValue` that supports the same casting operations with `AnyObject`.
+For platforms that do not support an Objective-C runtime, there is an alternate implementation of the internal container type that supports the same casting operations with `AnyObject`.

 XXX TODO The runtime logic has code to cast protocol types to `AnyObject` only if they are compatible with `__SwiftValue`.
 What is the practical effect of this logic?
 Does it mean that casting a protocol type to `AnyObject` will sometimes unwrap (if the protocol is incompatible) and sometimes not?
 What protocols are affected by this?